skn3/forme/README.md

 The project is still in development but feel free to have a play!

+## New in version 2.4.1
+- Added `input.invalid(callback)` for adding a custom callback to be called when the input fails validation.
+This is different to `input.fail()` which always gets called when the form fails for any reason.

 ## New in version 2.4
 - Revamped the page handling so that we can safely navigate to pages prev/next/arbitrary and the form will invalidate pages where needed.
 - Added `form.completedPage(page)` which returns true if a particular page has been successfully submitted